Our Staff

 Education

-B.S. in Human Services and M.A. in Marriage and Family Therapy from Bethany University, St. Paul, MN
+B.S. in Human Services and M.A. in Marriage and Family Therapy from Bethel Seminary, St. Paul, MN

 Life is full of struggles and it’s OK to ask for help.
 Lots of people are dealing with anxiety and fatigue or feeling hopeless and conflicted about many things.
 As a therapist, Pat views her role as a guide to help individuals navigate the issues impacting their ability to live and thrive in ways that are meaningful to them.
 By building a relationship through respect, communication and trust, Pat works collaboratively with a client to create a powerful team, together exploring goals and how to best achieve them.